-5.8 \Differentiating Random Processes
+5.8.4 Differentiating Random Processes

 We have said that linear systems can often be described by means other than convolution integrals, e.g., difference equations for discrete time and differential equations in continuous time.
-In this section we explore the I/O relations for a simple continuous time differentiator in order to demonstrate some of the techniques involved for handling such systems.
+Here we explore the I/O relations for a simple continuous time differentiator in order to demonstrate some of the techniques involved for handling such systems.
 In addition, the results developed will provide another interpretation of white noise.

-Suppose now that we have a continuous time random process $\{X(t)\}\$ and we form a new random process $\{Y(t)\}\$ by differentiating; that is,
+Suppose now that we have a continuous time random process $\{X(t); t > 0\}$ and we form a new random process $\{Y(t)\}$ by differentiating; that is,

-$$Y(t) = \frac{d}{dt} X(t) \; .$$
+$$Y(t) = \frac{d}{dt}X(t) \; .$$

-In this section we will take $\{X(t)\}$ to be a zero-mean random process for simplicity.
+Here we assume $\{X(t)\}$ to be a zero-mean random process for simplicity.
 Results for nonzero-mean processes are found by noting that X(t) can be written as the sum of a zero-mean random process plus the mean function m(t).
-That is, we can write $X(t) = X_0(t) + m(t)$ where $X_0(t) = X(t) - m(t)$ .
+That is, we can write $X(t) = X_0(t) + m(t)$ where $X_0(t) = X(t) - m(t)$.
 Then, the derivative of X(t) is the derivative of a zero-mean random process plus the derivative of the mean function.
 The derivative of the mean function is a derivative in the usual sense and hence provides no special problems.

-To be strictly correct, there is a problem in interpreting what the derivative means when the thing being differentiated is a random process.
+As with integration, there is a problem in interpreting what the derivative means when the thing being differentiated is a random process.
 A derivative is defined as a limit, and as we found in chapter 4, there are several notions of limits of sequences of random variables.
 Care is required because the limit may exist in one sense but not necessarily in another.
 In particular, two natural definitions for the derivative of a random process correspond to convergence with probability one and convergence in mean square.
 As a first possibility we could assume that each sample function of Y(t) is obtained by differentiating each sample function of X(t); that is, we could use ordinary differentiation on the sample functions.
 This gives us a definition of the form

-$$Y(t,\omega) = \frac{d}{dt} X(t,\omega)$$

-= $$\lim{\Delta t \to 0} \frac{X(t + \Delta t, \omega) - X(t,\omega)}{\Delta t}$$
+$$Y(t,\omega) = \frac{d}{dt} X(t,\omega) = \lim{\Delta t \to 0} \frac{X(t + \Delta t, \omega) - X(t,\omega)}{\Delta t}.$$

-If $P(\{\omega : \text{the limit exists}\}) = 1$ , then the definition of differentiation corresponds to convergence with probability one.
-Alternatively, we could define Y(t) as a limit in quadratic mean of the random variables $\frac{X(t + \Delta t) - X(t)}{\Delta t}$ as $\Delta t$ goes to zero (which does not require that the derivative exist with probability one on sample functions).
-With this definition we obtain exist as required.
-We will blithely ignore careful specification of conditions under which the formulas make sense.
-(Mathematicians sometimes refer to such derivations as formal developments: Techniques are used as if they are applicable and to see what happens.
+If $P(\{\omega : \text{the limit exists}\}) = 1$, then the definition of differentiation corresponds to convergence with probability one.
+Alternatively, we could define Y(t) as a limit in quadratic mean of the random variables $\frac{X(t + \Delta t) - X(t)}{\Delta t}$ as Δt goes to zero (which does not require that the derivative exist with probability one on sample functions).
+With this definition we obtain to develop a theory for this simple problem and, more generally, for linear systems described by differential equations.
+Consistent with the approach of this section, we focus on mean square convergence.
+First, however, we sketch a heuristic development with the assumption that all of the derivatives exist as required.
+We will blithely ignore careful specification of conditions under which the formulas make sense during the initial pass.
+(Mathematicians sometimes refer to such derivations as formal developments: Techniques are used as if they are applicable to see what happens.
 This often provides the answer to a problem, which, once known, can then be proved rigorously to be correct.)
+After the nonrigorous development we shall return to provide some rigor to the key points using mean square calculus.